KROQ Almost Acoustic Christmas

 Almost Acoustic Christmas is an annual concert run by the Los Angeles radio station KROQ-FM.
+Like the radio station's other festivals (including the Weenie Roast, LA Invasion and Epicenter), it is a festival organized by KROQ-FM to raise money for a charity, and promotes a variety of rock music from the radio station's format, including alternative, indie, punk, pop, dance and hard rock/heavy metal.
+Since its first show in 1989, the Acoustic Christmas has traditionally been held either the second or third weekend of December, with the exception of a three-year hiatus between 2019 and 2022 due to the COVID-19 pandemic.

+Overview

-The first show was held in December 1989, though then it was simply called the KROQ Xmas Bash.
-In 1990 the show became bigger and attracted increasingly popular alternative rock bands and singers.
-It takes place over a weekend in mid-December, and has in recent years been broadcast for free on KROQ-FM's website.
-The festival started off as a one-day event, and every year, since 1992, it has been held as a two-day festival (although the 1999 and 2022 shows were a one-day festival).
+The festival's origins trace back to a December 1989 concert that was called the KROQ Xmas Bash.
+By the mid-1990s, the festival had become bigger and attracted increasingly popular alternative rock bands and singers.
+The Almost Acoustic Christmas takes place over a weekend in mid-December, and has in recent years been broadcast for free on KROQ-FM's website.
+The festival started off as a one-day event, and every year between 1992 and 2019 (with the exception of 1999, which was a one-day event), it was held as a two-day festival.
+Since its return in 2022 after a three-year hiatus, the Almost Acoustic Christmas has been held as a one-day event.

 From 1989 through 2012 the show took place at the Universal Amphitheatre in Universal City, except for 1998 where it was held at the Shrine Auditorium in Los Angeles, and in 1999 where it was held at the Arrowhead Pond in Anaheim.
 After the Universal Amphitheatre closed in September 2013, the show performed again at the Shrine Auditorium in December 2013.
-In 2014 the event was moved to The Forum.
-In 2019, the show took place at the Honda Center in Anaheim and returned to the Kia Forum in 2022.
+In 2014 the event was moved to Kia Forum (then-The Forum) in Inglewood.
+In 2019, the show took place at the Honda Center in Anaheim.
+Due to the COVID-19 pandemic, KROQ Almost Acoustic Christmas did not take place in 2020 and 2021.
+The show returned to the Kia Forum on December 10, 2022 and has taken place every year since.

-KROQ Almost Acoustic Christmas concerts benefit Para Los Ninos and the Al Wooten Jr Heritage Center, plus other local charities.
+KROQ Almost Acoustic Christmas concerts benefit Para Los Ninos and the Al Wooten Jr Heritage Center.

 In 1999, a compilation of live recordings, The Best of KROQ's Almost Acoustic Christmas, was released.

 On December 18, 2009, KROQ-FM released a compilation called KROQ Almost Acoustic Christmas 2009, a benefit album with proceeds benefiting Para Los Ninos and the Al Wooten Heritage Center.

-Due to the COVID-19 pandemic, KROQ Almost Acoustic Christmas did not take place in 2020 and 2021.

-KROQ Almost Acoustic Christmas returned to the Kia Forum on December 10, 2022.